radicle-dev/radicle-contracts/docs/how_pool_works.md

 # The proxy

-The proxy is configured only with a list of weighted receivers.
+The proxy is configured only with a list of receivers with an associated weight.
 It's not possible to send funds via a proxy which isn't configured.
 The sum of the receivers' weights must always be a constant value, which is defined in the contract and it's the same for all the proxies.